ReturnInfinity/Pure64/docs/config-file.md

     partition_scheme: gpt
     partition_scheme: none

-The `stage_three` option specifies what code should be run once the CPU is fully initialized.
-Either the kernel can be started after this stage, by specifying `kernel`, or the file system loader can be started by specifying `loader`.
+The `fs_loader` option specifies whether or not to include the file system loader.

-If `stage_three` is set to `kernel`, then the `kernel_path` variable should also be set.
-The `kernel_path` variable tells Pure64 where to find the kernel file.
+If it is set to true, the bootloader expects to find a kernel executable at the `/boot/kernel` path in the Pure64 file system.
+If this variable is set to false, then the `kernel_path` variable should be set to the path of the kernel on the host file system.